|

 • After the welding operation is completed, you have to clear the slag.

-• Only ten to fifteen centimetres of weld metal may be produced by a single electrode.
+• Only ten to fifteen centimeters of weld metal may be produced by a single electrode.

 • Can be a slower process than other types of welding because of the need to change the electrode.